 Feminine hygiene products like pads and tampons contain a lot of plastic that can’t be recycled.
 However, there are now plenty of options to reduce your environmental impact dramatically.

 Try using reusable menstrual cups, such as the Diva Cup or Lena Cup.
 They last five to 10 years and save you $1,000 or more compared to buying disposable pads or tampons over the same timeframe.
 Make sure you find the right size for your body, though.
 It’s tricky if you’ve never used one before.
 The website Menstrual Cup Advice does nothing but reviews on menstrual cups, and they have an extensive Q&A section if you need advice on sizing.

 Washable reusable pads are also an option for those who don’t feel comfortable with a menstrual cup.

-Trying to reduce your plastic consumption may feel like a futile endeavor.
+Trying to reduce your plastic consumption and live a life without plastic may feel like a futile endeavor.
 After all, plastic is everywhere.
 How much of a difference can one person possibly make when it’s so prevalent in modern society?

 If you need some inspiration, check out Beth Terry’s blog My Plastic Free Life.
 Since 2007, Terry has been blogging about her mission to avoid using plastic in her life.
 Her website is full of tips to avoid plastics and clever products to help you reduce your consumption.